huwpascoe/w3d_blender/README.md

 Use File > Import > Westwood3D to import your w3d files.
 The texture paths must be relative to the w3d file.

+Meshes are placed on layer 2 if they're hidden.
+VIS objects which are used by the game engine for culling polygons are placed on layer 11.

 The importer will first attempt to load the original filenames, e.g. 'tex.tga', otherwise it will try to load 'text.dds'.
 Blender has built in DDS support.